Daniel Dulany Addison: Career

 He was prepared for college at Emerson Institute, Washington, D.C.
 He graduated from Union College in 1883, then studied at the Episcopal Theological School at Cambridge, Massachusetts, where graduated in 1886.
 He was ordained to the priesthood, becoming assistant minister of Christ Church, Springfield, Massachusetts, from 1886 to 1889.

 Addison was married on February 20, 1889, in Beverly, Massachusetts, to Julia de Wolf Gibbs (1866–1952) an American writer.
 He became rector of St. Peter's church at Beverly, Massachusetts, from 1889 to 1895, when started his service as rector of All Saints church at Brookline, Massachusetts.

 Last years

 A member of many church societies, he gave special attention to conditions in Liberia.
 He was made a trustee of the College of Monrovia and in 1904 was knighted by the government of Liberia in recognition of his services.

 He died in Brookline, Massachusetts, on March 27, 1936.
-He was burred in Evergreen Cemetery at Marion, Massachusetts.
+He was buried in Evergreen Cemetery at Marion, Massachusetts.